Captian-obvious/PyOS_Linux/README.md

     <li>Designed to be user friendly</li>
 </ul>

-## note: this is a WIP and is not fully finished.
-Full features are not implemented yet.
+<em>note: this is a WIP and is not fully finished.
+Full features are not implemented yet.</em>